louis-thevenet/nixos-config/README.md

 - Replace `hardware-config.nix` with your own file produced by `nixos-generate-config`.

 ### Home Manager

-- you should already have changed `magnus`'s config to be yours
+- You should already have changed `magnus`'s config to be yours
 - You should probably follow this algorithm:
 - Comment out all features in `./home/USERNAME/HOSTNAME.nix`
 - For each feature, see what it enables, remove what you don't want, then enable it or not